-Questions • Response Options ie 1.
+Questions Response Options ile e 1.
 Where is the health facility where you work?
-1=Region 1 2=Region 2 3=Region 3 4=Region 4 5=Other (add question to specify if SMS) .
-Staff Pro 2.
+1=Region 1 2=Region 2 3=Region 3 4=Region 4 5=Other (add question to specify if SMS) & Staff Pro 2.
 What type of facility?
-1=Public 2=Private Facility Selection & Staff Profile 3=Community-led 4=Other (add question to specify ility 9 3.
-What is the facility name? if SMS) Select from list of facilities.
-Fac Facility selection questions can be removed from the assessmen facility-specific identification code that can initi 4.
-What kind of work do you do at this health facility?
-1=Health staff (nurse, physician, lab technician, phamacist, or counselor) 2=Non-health staff (receptionist, security or other) Let's start with some questions on your knowledge about patients and clients at your facility who are living with HIV.
-Answer each question to the best of your knowledge.
-S 5.
+1=Public 2=Private Facility Selection & Staff Profile 3=Community-led 4=Other (add question to specify if SMS) scility 3.
+What is the facility name?
+Select from list of facilities. ιĽ Facility selection questions can be removed from the assessment if staff can be instructed to input a facility-specific identification code that can initiate the assessment.
+4. What kind of work do you do at this health facility?
+1=Health staff (nurse, physician, lab technician, phamacist, or counselor) 2=Non-health staff (receptionist, Let's start with some questions on your knowledge about pa security or other) tients and clients at your facility who are living with HIV.
+Answer each question to the best of S 5.
 Would you get in trouble at work if you discriminated against patients who are HIV positive?
-1= Yes 2=No 3=Don't know V (PLHIN 6.
+1= Yes 2=No 3=Don't know with HIV (PLHIV) 6.
 Does your facility have written guidelines to protect patients who are HIV positive?
-1= Yes 2=No 3=Don't know People Living with HIV (PLHIV) 7.
+1= Yes 2=No 3=Don't know People Living with HIN 7.
 In the past 3 months, have you heard staff at your facility gossip about patients because they are HIV positive?
 1= Yes 2=No 3=Don't know 8.
 In the past 3 months, have you heard staff at your facility refuse services to a patient because they are HIV positive?
 1= Yes 2=No 3=Don't know Pec 9.
 Should people living with HIV feel ashamed of themselves?
 1= Yes 2=No 3=Don't know 10.
 Are people living with HIV to blame for their health issues?
 1= Yes 2=No 3=Don't